meilisearch/integration-guides/README.md

 A linter should be added to ease contributions and maintainers work.

 We also recommend to add a `.editorconfig` file so that everyone can follow minimal styling rules.

+#### About Publishing

+We ask our contributors to **not** publish the package into the official platform since we have not moved the work to the MeiliSearch organization.
+The SDKs and Integration team will take the charge of this part 😉